 When you install Sybase IQ on your UNIX or Linux server, the installation procedure also installs the ODBC driver, which can be directly accessed by applications.
-If you are using an ODBC application that uses libodbc.so (libodbc.so.1) or libodbcinst.so (libodbcinst.so.1), simply create symbolic links that point to \$SYBASE/ASIQ-12.6/lib/libdbodbc9_r.so.1 for single threaded or \$SYBASE/ASIQ-12.6/lib/libdbodbc9_r.so.1.
-If you are creating an ODBC application, you can link directly to libdbodbc9.so for non-threaded applications and libdbodbc9_r.so for threaded applications.
+If you are using an ODBC application that uses libodbc.so (libodbc.so.1) or libodbcinst.so (libodbcinst.so.1), simply create symbolic links that point to \$SYBASE/ASIQ-12.6/lib/libdbodbc9_r.so.1 for single threaded or \$SYBASE/ASIQ-12.6/lib/libdbodbc9_r.so for non-threaded applications and libdbodbc9_r.so for threaded applications.
 References to ODBC functions are resolved at run time.

-4.6 Migrating across hardware platforms [CR 445754]
+4.4 Migrating across hardware platforms [CR 445754]